Impact Factor 3.709 | CiteScore 2.7

 Infectious Diseases - Surveillance, Prevention and Treatment is a specialty section of Frontiers in Medicine and Frontiers in Public Health that provides an interactive forum to open new perspectives and publish research advances that unravel the mechanisms and determinants of human infections, including host-pathogen interactions and microbial pathogen adaptation at patient and population levels, and translate this knowledge into innovative diagnostic, therapeutic and preventative interventions.

-The section encourages authors to consult relevant scientific reporting guidelines, such as CONSORT, STROBE, STARD, PRISMA, and their specific infectious disease elaborations such as STROME-ID, STROBE-AMS, STROBE-NI, and ORION Statement (see equator-network.org) while preparing their manuscripts.
+The section encourage authors to consult scientific reporting guidelines, such as CONSORT, STROBE, PRISMA, and their specific infectious disease elaborations such as MICRO, STROME-ID, STROBE-AMS, STROBE-NI, and ORION Statement (see equator-network.org).

 PMCID: all published articles receive a PMCID

-Infectious Diseases – Surveillance, Prevention and Treatment welcomes submissions of the following article types: Case Report, Clinical Study Protocol, Clinical Trial, Correction, Editorial, Erratum, Focused Review, Frontiers Commentary, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.
+Infectious Diseases – Surveillance, Prevention and Treatment welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Trial, Community Case Study, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy Brief, Review, Study Protocol, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Infectious Diseases – Surveillance, Prevention and Treatment, where they are peer-reviewed by the Associate and Review Editors of the specialty section.